-Those looking for a subtractive synthesizer with an abundance of modulation options should check out HY-Poly Free by HY-Plugins.
+Those looking for a subtractive synthesizer with abundant modulation options should check out HY-Poly Free by HY-Plugins.
 This freeware synth is based on the premium HY-Poly plugin with some feature limitations.

 We won’t compare the free and the paid versions of HY-Poly here.
 Instead, here’s a quick look at what this excellent free synthesizer VST has to offer.

 HY-Poly Free features a pair of oscillators that can morph between the saw and pulse waveforms.
 The oscillators also offer PWM, vibrato, and oscillator sync capabilities.
-You also get a sub-oscillator and a noise generator, and a pair of multi-mode filters.
+You also get a sub-oscillator, a noise generator, and a pair of multi-mode filters.

-That’s an already decent feature list, yet HY-Poly Free offers even more synthesis goodies in the mod section.
-The plugin includes four ADSR envelopes, a pair of LFOs, a trio of step sequencers, as well as S&H. It also features three built-in effects (delay, chorus, and a utility tool).
+That’s a decent feature list, yet HY-Poly Free offers even more synthesis goodies in the mod section.
+The plugin includes four ADSR envelopes, a pair of LFOs, a trio of step sequencers, and S&H. It also features three built-in effects (delay, chorus, and a utility tool).

 More info: HY-Poly Free